cs1302uga/cs1302-tutorials/packages1.md

 [[2]](https://docs.oracle.com/javase/specs/jls/se8/html/jls-7.html).

 Let's dive in!
 Before we get into creating named packages, we will start by compiling directly into the default package as a warmup.
+To be clear, you won't need to use the `cs1302` or `hello` directories in this step.
+You will use them in the next part of the tutorial.
 The steps below show you how to create, compile, and execute a class in the default package (i.e., a class in a package-less `.java` file).
 Once you are comfortable with that, move on to the next section to learn about named packages.